 Vascular Solutions, Inc. Langston Dual Lumen Catheter Recall

-Lawyers who fight for the injured in Monmouth and Ocean Counties
+Lawyers who fight for the injured in New Jersey

 On March 16, 2020, Vascular Solutions, Inc. initiated a recall of its Langston Dual Lumen Catheter.
 The U.S. Food & Drug Administration has identified this as a Class 1 recall – the most serious type.
 It means that use of this device could cause serious injury or death.
 If you have been harmed by this device, the personal injury lawyers at Shebell & Shebell, LLC can help.